What is a Family Navigator?

 Center for Family Involvement Contact

-Website: www.centerforfamilyinvolvement.vcu.edu
+Website: cfi.partnership.vcu.edu

 Phone: (877) 567-1122 (English/Español)

-If alternative formats of this information are needed, please contact the Partnership for People with Disabilities at 804/828-3876 (voice) or 711 (TTY Relay).
+The Partnership for People with Disabilities is a University Center for Excellence in Developmental Disabilities.
+VCU is an equal opportunity/affirmative action institution providing access to education and employment.
+If alternative formats of this document are needed please contact the Partnership for People with Disabilities at 804-828-3876 (voice) or 711 (TTY Relay).